HongyuJerryWang/LGP-Tutorials/Programming Tutorials/Tutorial 2 - Custom Operators/README.md

 ### CustomMutationOperator

-A macro mutation on a program is either inserting a new instruction or deleting an existing instruction.
+A macro mutation on a program is either inserting a new instruction or deleting an existing instruction:

 ```
 private enum class MacroMutationType {